isomerpages/nlb-sure/_generative-ai/1a-games.md

 breadcrumb: 'Games'
 ---

-### S.U.R.E.
-Kahoot!
-Quizzes
+### A.I. or  not?

 Can you tell the difference between photos and A.I.-generated images?
-Try our single-platyer Kahoot quizzes now!
+Try our single-player Kahoot quizzes now!

 ### [Quiz #1](https://kahoot.it/challenge/001881407)